ProvableHQ/welcome/documentation/aleo/01_tour.md

 ## 2. Running a program

-You can run a program with the `aleo run` command, followed by the function name you want to execute and its input parameters
+You can run a program with the `aleo run` command, followed by the function name you want to execute and its input parameters:

 ``` bash
 aleo run hello 2u32 3u32